Schedule Free Consultation

 Contact an Experienced California Aviation Accident Attorney Today

-Small plane crashes in California or elsewhere often result in serious injuries or fatalities.
+A small plane crash in California or elsewhere often results in serious injuries or fatalities.
 When these accidents occur, it’s critical that injury victims or the families of people who died in the accident pursue a case for recovery as soon as possible.
 Fortunately, help is right around the corner.
 At Danko Meredith, our experienced team is committed to keeping you informed every step of the way and helping you conquer this challenging time in your life.

 We’ve been named one of the Best Law Firms in America by US News & World Report, and our award-winning lawyers are consistently listed among California’s elite.
 We care about you and will be by your side throughout the entirety of the legal process.
 No matter the complexity or size of the case, we’ll commit our full attention to all of our clients who deserve justice.
 For a free consultation, give us a call at (650) 453-3600 or complete our contact form today.